dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 Notably, Ann was also last year’s recipient of the <b>Dana Meadows Award.<\b>

-We congratulate Ann and her primary mentor, Dr. Navid Ghaf-FAR-ZA-DE-GAN for ALL for their success and thank them for their continued contributions to the field.
+We congratulate Ann and her primary mentor, Dr. Navid <b>Ghaf-FAR-ZA-DE-GAN</b> for ALL for their success and thank them for their continued contributions to the field.

-And our Honorable Mention goes to Fatin Aminah Binti Hassan of the National Institute of Technology, based in Osaka, Japan, for her paper entitled:
+And our <b>Honorable Mention</b> goes to Fatin Aminah Binti Hassan of the <b>National Institute of Technology, based in Osaka, Japan,</b> for her paper entitled:

-Impacts of Salt Intake Reduction Interventions on Medical and Long-term Care Costs in Japan
+<b>Impacts of Salt Intake Reduction Interventions on Medical and Long-term Care Costs in Japan</b>

 [Fatin, please come up with us, now, too]

-Fatin is currently a postdoctoral researcher at the National Institute of Health and Nutrition.
+Fatin is currently a postdoctoral researcher at the <b>National Institute of Health and Nutrition.</b>

-Fatin received her PhD in Technology Management from Rit-su-mei-kan University, where she developed an interest in System Dynamics and applied this method to her healthcare research.
+Fatin received her PhD in <b>Technology Management from Rit-su-mei-kan University,</b> where she developed an interest in System Dynamics and applied this method to her healthcare research.

-Fatin’s current research focuses on building System Dynamics Model to analyze the health and economic effects of salt consumption reduction among Japanese populations at both national and prefectural levels.
+Fatin’s current research focuses on building <b>System Dynamics Models</b> to analyze the health and economic effects of salt consumption reduction among Japanese populations at both national and prefectural levels.

-Congratulations to you, Fatin, and to all of your mentors.
+<b>Congratulations</b> to you, Fatin, and to all of your mentors.